 IdEA, the International diaspora Engagement Alliance, promotes and supports diaspora-centered initiatives in countries and regions of diaspora origin.
 IdEA is a non-partisan program that engages global diaspora communities, the private sector, civil society, and public institutions in collaborative efforts to support economic and social development.
-IdEA is a non-partisan, non-profit organization managed via a public-private partnership between the U.S. Department of State, the U.S. Agency for International Development (USAID), and Calvert Foundation.
+IdEA is managed via a public-private partnership between the U.S. Department of State, the U.S. Agency for International Development (USAID), and Calvert Foundation.

 Convene Partners: We facilitate networking opportunities for Diasporas, private sector, non-profit and government partners at IdEA meetings and conferences.
 Participants share experiences, develop concepts, and operationalize plans for projects that foster stronger diaspora engagement with countries of origin.

 Mobilize Resources: Diasporas gain access to new resources through IdEA partnerships.
-IdEA connects diaspora members to business competitions such as the African Diaspora Marketplace and the Caribbean Idea Marketplace, implemented by IdEA partners.
+IdEA connects diaspora members to business competitions such as the Fish 2.0, African Diaspora Marketplace and the Caribbean Idea Marketplace, implemented by IdEA partners.

-Developing Capacity: IdEA offers technical assistance and training for members of the diaspora who participate in IdEA programs.
+Develop Capacity: IdEA offers technical assistance and training for members of the diaspora who participate in IdEA programs.
 IdEA’s website makes it easy for Diasporas to keep up-to-date with the latest data and analysis about trends in diaspora engagement and opportunities for collaboration.